 Stoehr, A. (2018).
 Speech production, perception, and input of simultaneous bilingual preschoolers: Evidence from voice onset time.
 MPI Series in Psycholinguistics, 131.[Doctoral Dissertation, Radboud University Nijmegen, The Netherlands.]

-Stoehr, A., & Martin, C. D. (accepted).
+Stoehr, A., & Martin, C. D. (2021).
 Orthography affects L1 and L2 speech perception but not production in early bilinguals.
-Bilingualism: Language and Cognition.
+Bilingualism: Language and Cognition, 1-13. (open access).

 Stoehr, A., Benders, T., van Hell, J. G., & Fikkert, P. (2019).
 Bilingual preschoolers' speech is associated with non-native maternal input.
 Language Learning and Development, 15, 75–100. (open access).
 Paper selected as 1 of 5 key publications for 2019 by Radboud University's Centre for Language Studies.